• Skip to primary navigation

 How to Make a Healthy Chocolate Beetroot Cake

-• First line a 23-24cm round baking tin and weigh all your ingredients.
-Preheat the oven to 180°C fan (more details below in the printable recipe card).
+• First line a 23-24cm (9 inch) round baking tin and weigh all your ingredients.
+Preheat the oven to 200°C/400°F (more details below in the printable recipe card).

 chocolate pieces, butter and coffee granules in a glass bowl over a pan of simmering water

-• Gently melt the bits of chocolate, butter and coffee in a double boiler - over a pan of simmering water
+Gently melt the bits of chocolate, butter and coffee in a heatproof medium bowl over a double boiler (over a pan of simmering water).

-• Once the chocolate has melted, add he sugar and stir
+Once the chocolate has melted, add the sugar and stir (you could do this with an electric mixer but there's no need).

 4 steps in making cake - melting chocolate with grated cooked beetroot and adding eggs

-• Stir in the eggs, egg whites (no need to whisk) until well blended together.
-Then add the grated or puréed beetroot.
+Stir in the eggs, egg whites (no need to whisk) until well blended together.
+Then add the grated or puréed beetroot and almond flour.

 perfectly round and flat chocolate cake in metal tin just out of the oven

-• Leave to cool in the tin for a few minutes then upturn on to a wire tray to cool and peel of the parchment paper lining of the tin.
+Leave to cool in the tin for a few minutes then upturn on to a wire rack to cool and peel of the parchment paper lining of the tin.

 dusting a chocolate cake with icing sugar over a paper doilly